University of Alabama: Degrees conferred

-Ten of the university's thirteen academic units (see above) offer degree programs in at total of 117 areas of study.
-Two areas, economics and health care management, are offered jointly by separate units (Commerce and Business Administration and Arts & Sciences for both), and one area (material science) is offered jointly by the other universities in the UA system.
+Ten of the university's twelve academic units (see above) offer degree programs across a combined total of 117 areas of study.
+Two areas, economics and health care management, are offered jointly by separate units (Culverhouse College of Business and Arts & Sciences for both), and one area (material science) is offered jointly by the other universities in the UA system.

-UA conferred 7,905 degrees in the 2020-21 academic year, including 7,367 bachelor's degrees (3,579 with Latin honors), 1,859 master's degrees, 245 doctorates and 119 professional degrees.
+UA conferred 9,105 degrees in the 2023–24 academic year, including 6,604 bachelor's degrees (3,579 with Latin honors), 1,192 master's degrees, 300 doctorates, 56 education specialist, and 153 professional degrees.

 Latin honors are conferred on graduates completing a bachelor's degree for the first time (including at other universities) with an overall grade point average of at least 3.5.
 Cum laude honors are conferred to graduates with a GPA of 3.5 or greater and less than 3.7 (without rounding).
 Magna cum laude honors are conferred with a GPA of 3.7 or greater and less than 3.9.
 Summa cum laude honors are conferred with a GPA of 3.9 or higher.

-Academic calendar

-The university follows a standard academic calendar based on the semester system, which divides the academic year, starting in mid-August, into two 15-week semesters (fall and spring) and the summer.
-The fall semester ends in December and the spring term lasts from January to early May.
-The summer, which lasts from mid-May to August, is divided into a 3-week "mini-semester" in May and two four-week sessions in June and July, respectively.

 Rankings

-In the 2021 U.S. News & World Report rankings, UA was tied for 143rd in the National Universities category (tied for 65th among "Top Public Schools").
-Additionally, in the 2021 U.S. News rankings, the law school was tied for 31st in the nation, the business school was tied for 41st, the education school tied for 84th, and the engineering school was tied for 119th.
-In 2016, Business Insider ranked the UA law school as the third best public law school in the nation.
+In the 2023 U.S. News & World Report rankings, UA was tied for 170th in the National Universities category (tied for 91st among "Top Public Schools").
+Additionally, in the 2023 U.S. News rankings, the law school was tied for 35th in the nation, the business school was tied for 55th, the education school tied for 56th, and the engineering school was tied for 99th.
+In 2016, Business Insider ranked the UA law school as the third-best public law school in the nation.

-In August 2020, the University of Alabama's College of Communication & Information Sciences was recognized for having the nation's top public relations program.
-The UA Department of Advertising and Public Relations was named the Most Outstanding Education Program by PRWeek during the 2020 PRWeek Awards.
-It is the department's ninth recognition as a finalist for the award and first selection as the top program.
+In August 2020, the UA Department of Advertising and Public Relations was named the Most Outstanding Education Program by PRWeek during the 2020 PRWeek Awards.
+It was the department's ninth recognition as a finalist for the award and first selection as the top program.

-As of 2021 The Princeton Review ranks University of Alabama first in the nation as a party school, and first for having lots of Greek life.
-The university is also ranked the 8th most LGBT unfriendly school in the nation.
+As of 2021 The Princeton Review ranked University of Alabama first in the nation as a party school and first for having lots of Greek life.
+The university was also ranked the eighth-most LGBT unfriendly school in the nation.